 Does enacting laws restricting or banning growing or sales make cities ineligible for certain state grants?

 Yes.
 Cities banning commercial marijuana activities are not eligible for state grants using money generated from the state tax on marijuana.
-This money may only be used for law enforcement, fire protection or other local programs addressing public health and safety associated with the implementation of statewide law allowing adult use of marijuana.
+This money may only be used for law enforcement, fire protection or other local programs addressing public health and safety associated with the implementation of a statewide law allowing adult use of marijuana.

 What does the new law say about possession, transporting, purchasing or giving away of non-medical marijuana?